-- 1. An updated wetland delineation by WisDOT and WDNR in summer and fall of 2017. - Coordination with WDNR regarding updating rare species within the corridor in August 2017. - 3.
-Coordination with expert panel and held an Indirect Effects Workshop in October 2017. - 4.
-Coordination with WDNR regarding the Wade House Historic Site in updating rare species within the corridor in August 2017. - 5.
-Coordination with WDNR regarding funding sources used for and within the Wade House Historic Site.
+- 1. An updated wetland delineation by the Wisconsin Department of Transportation (WisDOT) and the Wisconsin Department of Natural Resources (WDNR) in summer and fall of 2017. - 2.
+Coordination with WDNR regarding updating rare species within the corridor in August 2017. - 3.
+Coordination with expert panel and an Indirect Effects Workshop in October 2017. - 4.
+Coordination with WDNR regarding funding sources used for the Wade House Historic Site.